Consider the Animals

 The animals are part of creation.
 We must grasp this reality.
 As a denomination, we are engaged in the Matthew 25 call that includes environmental justice.
 As an activist for environmental justice on many levels, I notice that there is a lightbulb moment when I speak to groups.
 Oh yes, we love animals, AND we are given a huge responsibility to support them in their existence, prevent exploitation and habitat destruction, recognize that pollution impacts them, and realize their survival is consequentially linked to our survival.
 So these days, as we have found such deep healing in being with our furry companions, learning from feathered friends in the air, and the finned creatures of the deep, consider this question.
 Might we expand our understanding of environmental justice to include their voices, to be their voices, in making a difference in this world?
 Might their lives matter and be counted in our awareness and in the practice of faithful stewardship?

 Rev. Dr. Dee Cooper is the Gap Presbyter of Coastlands Presbytery (New Jersey).
 She is also a Certified Coach through the Hendricks Institute.
 Dee serves on the Presbytery Mission Agency Board and is the moderator for the Presbyterian Mental Health Network.
-Dee has her own business, Adventures for the Wild at Heart, where she connects people with animals in the wild or in rescue.
+Dee has her own business, , where she connects people with animals in the wild or in rescue.